moh3no00/dev1/README.md

 ## Features

-- **AI Song Generator** – Combine text prompts or preset styles to produce royalty-free instrumental tracks.
+- **AI Song Generator** – Combine text prompts or preset styles to produce royalty-free instrumental tracks with layered instrumentation.
 - **Custom Song Editing** – Modify tempo, instrumentation, and structure through the programmatic editor utilities.
-- **Genre & Mood Templates** – Start from curated styles such as lo-fi, pop, cinematic, EDM, jazz, and ambient.
+- **Genre & Mood Templates** – Start from curated styles such as lo-fi, pop, cinematic, EDM, jazz, and ambient, each with matching instrument presets.
 - **Vocal Integration** – Generate synthetic vocal melodies from lyrics or blend user-provided vocal tracks.
 - **Royalty-Free Downloads** – Export your songs as WAV by default, or MP3 when